msveshnikov/flutter-steps-autocode/README.md

 -   **Flexible Controls**: Start, pause, and reset the step counter at any time.
 -   **Data Backup**: Back up and restore data from Google Drive.
 -   **Customizable Sensitivity**: Adjust sensitivity for more accurate step counting.
--   **Multi-language Support**: Available in multiple languages for global users.

 ## Upcoming Features